-Case Study: BP industrial explosion
+Case Study: BP Industrial Explosion

-Exhibit 4 reveals the typical modalities used to identify victims (dental records, fingerprints, and DNA) were used in this disaster.
+Figure 5 reveals the typical modalities used to identify victims (dental records, fingerprints, and DNA) were used in this disaster.
 There were fifteen (15) victims, but 16 cases required to confirm victim identification.
 Four victims were burned beyond recognition - dental records were used to confirm their identity.
 Fingerprints were used to identify six victims comparing the victims' prints, to their Texas drivers' license record.
 Five victims were identified by family records such as photographs and personal ID including that of a female victim who had been decapitated.
-By law the medical examiner could not release this female victim to her family until they had a confirmed identification using DNA analysis.
+By law the medical examiner could not release this female victim to her family until they had a confirmed identification using DNA analysis matching her entire body.
 This process was outsourced to a private DNA laboratory and the results were not completed for six months due to the time needed to perform familial reconstruction.